sqids/sqids-spec/README.md

 - Once the `partition` character is found, everything to the left of it gets thrown away.
 - There is nothing done regarding `blacklist` and `minLength` requirements, those are used for encoding.

+## 📦 Porting to a new language

+Implementations of new languages are more than welcome!
+To start:

+1. Make sure you have access to the org's repo.
+The format is `https://github.com/sqids/sqids-[LANGUAGE]`.
+If you don't have access, ask one of the maintainers for access.
+If it doesn't exist, ask [@4kimov](https://github.com/4kimov) to create it and add you.
+1. The main spec is here: <https://github.com/sqids/sqids-spec/blob/main/src/index.ts>.
+It's under 400 lines of code and heavily commented.
+Comments are there for clarity, they don't have to exist in your own implementation.
+1. Please use the blacklist from <https://github.com/sqids/sqids-blacklist> (copy and paste the output it gives you into your own code).
+It will contain the most up-to-date list.
+Do not copy and paste the blacklist from other implementations, as they might not be up-to-date.
+1. Be sure to implement unit tests.
+We want to make sure all implementations produce the same IDs.
+Unit tests are here: <https://github.com/sqids/sqids-spec/tree/main/tests>.
+1. If you're publishing to a package manager, please add a co-maintainer so more than one person has access.
+1. When done, please let [@4kimov](https://github.com/4kimov) know so we can update the website.

 ## 📋 Notes

 - The reason `prefix` character is used is to randomize sequential inputs (eg: [0, 1], [0, 2], [0, 3]).
 Without the extra `prefix` character embedded into the ID, the output would start with the same characters.